sloganking/8-Bit-Computer/README.md

-ID        Instruction Decoder given assembly instructions to be executed IP        Instruction Pointer which points to the instruction to be executed in memory RAM       Memory which holds program instructions and data
+ID        Instruction Decoder given assembly instructions to be executed IP        Instruction Pointer which points to the instruction to be executed in memory RAM       Memory which holds program instructions and data IF        determins if a selected flag is true or false and notifies the Instruction Pointer
 ```